narongskml/model_crud/frontend/README.md

 -   **Dashboard View**: View all port model mappings in a responsive table.
 -   **Search & Filter**: Real-time filtering by Account Sleeve or Model Name.
--   **Excel Portability**: Export current mappings to Excel or bulk import from standardized templates.
+-   **Excel & PDF Export**: Export current mappings to Excel or high-quality PDF formats.
+-   **Bulk Import**: Quickly upload model definitions from standardized Excel templates.
 -   **Create Mapping**: Form to create new portfolio assignments with validation.
 -   **Edit Mapping**: Update existing mappings (primary keys are immutable).
 -   **Audit History**: View a history of changes for each record.